SoulcodeAgency/vscode-unwanted-extensions/README.md

 ## ▶️ Run the check manually

-This extensions runs automatically when you open your project including the `.vscode/extensions.json` You can also execute the check manually, using the vscode **command**
+This extensions runs automatically when you open your project including the one of the configuration files.
+You can also execute the check manually, using the vscode **command**

 * `Check for unwanted extensions`

 ## ❗ Requirements

 `.vscode/extensions.json` should contain the list of unwanted extensions within the `unwantedRecommendations` property.
+This file does not support version numbers.
 See above for details.

 ### Version numbers

-Version numbers are only supported within the `.vscode/extensionsVersionCheck.json` file.
+Version numbers are only supported within the `.vscode/extensionsVersionCheck.json` (or `.jsonc`) file.

 ### Workspaces / Multi-root workspaces